zextras/tech-doc/source/carbonio/migration/migration-from-zextras.rst

 #. |suite| must include the license for the **Backup** module

 #. (optional) |suite| should include the license for the **Drive**
-   module if you want to migrate items in the Drive module
+   module, if you want to migrate items in the Drive module

 #. **Zimbra Briefcases** migration has its own limitations and
    procedure, see the :ref:`dedicated section below <mig-briefcase>`